Climate change & other environmental concerns:

 - Become a biter!
 Ideal Bite "offers bite-sized ideas for light

 green living."
 You can sign up to receive free easy eco-living tips delivered in

 a short, sassy email each weekday.
 See: http://www.idealbite.com/

 - The Ecological Science Research Institute is a facility dedicated solely to the study and research of ecological sustainability goals and commitments of products and services in the area of Climate Protection, Preservation of Biodiversity, Preservation of Air and Water, as well as Prevention and Management of Waste.
 See: http://ecological.science.mma.edu.ph/

-Some of the following books are only avaiable in Kindle format.
+Some of these books are only avaiable in Kindle format.

-You can download a free Kindle app for most major smartphones, tablets, and computers.
+You can download a free Kindle app to read books

 "Sophia, the Spirit of Wisdom, has woven the multi-dimensional aspects of our lives—personal, relational, cultural, intellectual, scientific, philosophical, and spiritual—into a cosmic web.
 Burl Hall follows the thread within this web that connects his research in these fields to his personal mystical experience.
 In Sophia’s Web: A Passionate Call to Heal Our Wounded Nature, he takes the reader with him ever deeper into the heart of divine Wisdom.

 Sophia’s Web encourages readers to discover how they can co-create individual, planetary and universal health.
 It examines Burl Hall’s individual dreams, visions, passions, and missions, in the light of Wisdom (Sophia) shared by great thinkers in all disciplines."